dfinity/motoko/doc/md/writing-motoko/writing-intro.md

 For scenarios that can’t be solved using stable variables alone, Motoko provides user-definable upgrade hooks that run immediately before and after an upgrade, allowing you to migrate arbitrary state to stable variables.

+## Source code organization

+Motoko allows for separating different portions of code out of the `main.mo` file into separate modules.
+This can be useful for breaking up large pieces of source code into smaller, more manageable pieces.

+One common workflow is to exclude type definitions from the `main.mo` file and instead include them in a `Types.mo` file.

+Another option is to declare stable variables and public methods in the `main.mo` file, and then break out all the logic and types into other files.
+This workflow can be beneficial for efficient unit testing.

 ## Next steps

 To start writing Motoko code, start by reading the in-depth documentation for some of the concepts described above: